bixycler/UniinfoNotes/pages/Workspace.md

 	- ## Problems
 	  id:: 6651adea-46e0-40ea-8fc4-3ef394068b0f
 		-
 		- [!]
+My expression of "arrogance"
+		  collapsed:: true
+			- Even i've never thought that i'm better/higher than anyone else, my expression does show some trace of arrogance which has been fed back by my (close) friends.
+Is shows something is hidden deep inside my unconsciousness.
+Here i list some causes that i can reflect on this problem.
+			- 1st, the **illusion of abstraction**: The (holistic) view from above shows me the way and makes me feel that "i've known the way already, it's just a piece of cake" and forget that it's just a "map" and the actual walking the way is much much harder with much more efforts.
+				- I've called it by many names: the karma of theorist, the sickness of talent.
+			- 2nd, the **implosive attitude** of my inner self toward external forms as if i'm fighting for the abolition of these forms ("đả phá").
+Even though i consider "all views are equal"... they are just "equal in theory" while in practice i have a hidden tendency to consider my "inner view through content" superior to the "external view through form" of others.
+		- [!]
 The clash between internal work and external work id:: 6677b986-ada2-4c73-8a11-980cdf9cb6d4 collapsed:: true